kagehq/port-kill/README.md

 ## More Detailed Information

 This README is intentionally short.
 For full docs (all features, flags, API, architecture), see [DETAILED.md](DETAILED.md).
+Windows users: see [WINDOWS.md](WINDOWS.md).

 ## License